-- 11.1 Drug driving has become a hot topic over recent years, with much ill-informed opinion from motoring organisations.
-The Transport Research Laboratory has been conducting tests, which confirm most previous findings that cannabis: - (a) has no effect on reaction time - (b) marginally affects tracking ability - (c) drivers under the influence tend to be more careful, driving more slowly, leaving a larger gap, and undertaking fewer aggressive driving manoeuvres. - 11.2 New users of cannabis, and inexperienced drivers, tend to be most impaired, whereas regular users or drivers show little effect on performance.
+- 12.1 Drug driving has become a hot topic over recent years, with much ill-informed opinion from motoring organisations.
+The Transport Research Laboratory has been conducting tests, which confirm most previous findings that cannabis: - (a) has no effect on reaction time - (b) marginally affects tracking ability - drivers under the influence tend to be more careful, driving more slowly, leaving a larger gap, and undertaking fewer aggressive driving manoeuvres. - 12.2 New users of cannabis, and inexperienced drivers, tend to be most impaired, whereas regular users or drivers show little effect on performance.
 Skunk tends to impair performance more than resin.
-Our results show that women tend to have a higher risk of impairment, as there may be less scope for improvement in 'driving behaviour', but that most drivers have similar, or even lower, rates of accidents compared to those expected for the same age and sex. - Driving (or being in charge of a vehicle etc) whilst unfit through drink or drugs has long been an offence under the Road Traffic Acts.
-To prove this, the police have to show a driver is unfit, meaning that the ability to drive properly is impaired, and the presence of drugs which can cause impairment. - 11.4 The police have been steadily improving their enforcement techniques (now using blood rather than urine tests) and have developed 'field impairment tests', based on tests used in the US for alcohol impairment examining a drivers performance in a number of tasks: - (a) Pupil size (cannabis has only a marginal effect on pupil diameter) - (b) Romberg test (head back, legs apart, eyes closed, asked to estimate when 30 seconds have passed observe balance and accuracy of time estimation) - (c) Walk & Turn test (heel to toe walk, swivel turn and retrace steps along straight line observe accuracy of following instructions and balance) - (d) One-legged stand (asked to stand on either leg, observe balance) - (e) Finger to nose test (observe co-ordination, using correct hand etc) - 11.5 IDMU has recommended that such tests be improved and made more objective e.g. being recorded on videotape, and introduction of in-car simulators to test tracking and reaction times as objective measures of impairment.
+Our results show that women tend to have a higher risk of impairment, as there may be less scope for improvement in 'driving behaviour', but that most drivers have similar, or even lower, rates of accidents compared to those expected for the same age and sex. - 12.3 IDMU surveys have contributed to the debate by analysing the driving records of users of different drugs in relation to their frequency of use.
+While cannabis use only had an effect on women and younger or less-experienced drivers, the results from drugs like Ecstasy were far less encouraging. - Driving (or being in charge of a vehicle etc) whilst unfit through drink or drugs has long been an offence under the Road Traffic Acts.
+To prove this, the police have to show a driver is unfit, meaning that the ability to drive properly is impaired, and the presence of drugs which can cause impairment. - 12.5 The police have been steadily improving their enforcement techniques (now using blood rather than urine tests) and have developed 'field impairment tests', based on tests used in the US for alcohol impairment examining a drivers performance in a number of tasks: - (a) Pupil size (cannabis has only a marginal effect on pupil diameter) - (b) Romberg test (head back, legs apart, eyes closed, asked to estimate when 30 seconds have passed observe balance and accuracy of time estimation) - (c) Walk & Turn test (heel to toe walk, swivel turn and retrace steps along straight line observe accuracy of following instructions and balance) - (d) One-legged stand (asked to stand on either leg, observe balance) - (e) Finger to nose test (observe co-ordination, using correct hand etc) - 12.6 IDMU has recommended that such tests be improved and made more objective e.g. being recorded on videotape, and introduction of in-car simulators to test tracking and reaction times as objective measures of impairment.
 In addition, we have recommended that at least two blood samples be taken 15 minutes apart, in order to distinguish between acute intoxication and baseline levels, as cannabis metabolites can be detected in body fluids for up to a month after use.

-12 Policy Options - Decriminalisation & alternatives
+13 Policy Options - Decriminalisation & alternatives

-12.1 Is Decriminalisation Desirable?
+13.1 Is Decriminalisation Desirable?